rbtcollins/bitnami-docker/tutorials/subrion.md

 # Restoring a Backup

-The Subrion application backup can easily be restored by simply extracting the contents of the tarball containing the backup and starting the application stack using `docker-compose` from inside the extracted parent directory.
+The Subrion application backup can easily be restored by simply extracting the contents of the tarball containing the backup and starting the application stack using `docker-compose` from inside the extracted `docker-subrion` directory.

-Before restoring a backup we need to stop and remove any existing containers to make sure new containers are started after the restore.
+Before restoring a backup we need to stop and remove any existing containers to make sure new containers are created when we start up Subrion again.

 ```bash
 docker-compose stop